gurpreet29698/layoffs/README.md

 ***STEPS AND PROCESS***

-***Data Cleaning**
+1. **Data Cleaning**

-*Eliminated duplicate entries to maintain data integrity and accuracy.
+* Eliminated duplicate entries to maintain data integrity and accuracy.

-*Standardized data formats across various fields to ensure consistency and reliability.
+* Standardized data formats across various fields to ensure consistency and reliability.

-*Addressed missing values by either filling in blanks or removing incomplete entries, optimizing data completeness.
+* Addressed missing values by either filling in blanks or removing incomplete entries, optimizing data completeness.

-***Exploratory Data Analysis (EDA)**
+2. **Exploratory Data Analysis (EDA)**

-Analyzed key regions, companies, industries, and years to identify the highest occurrences of layoffs.
+* Analyzed key regions, companies, industries, and years to identify the highest occurrences of layoffs.
-Applied rolling sums to track and visualize monthly layoff trends, providing a clearer understanding of the flow over time.
+* Applied rolling sums to track and visualize monthly layoff trends, providing a clearer understanding of the flow over time.
-Ranked companies and years based on the magnitude of layoffs, highlighting critical periods and major contributors.
+* Ranked companies and years based on the magnitude of layoffs, highlighting critical periods and major contributors.

+***INSIGHTS AND FINDINGS***

+Summarize some key findings here, such as:

+* Top affected countries and industries.
+* Key years with peak layoffs.